Zequez/reddit-placebot/README.md

 ## About Colors

-Since '.BMP' files do not support transparent pixels, the color `#ff00ff` is used to denote transparent pixels.
-These will be ignored by the placebot.
+Since '.BMP' files do not support transparent pixels, the color `#ff00ffff` (yes the transparency channel too) is used to denote transparent pixels.
+These will be ignored by the Placebot.

 You have to use the exact same colors as the board or the app is gonna throw an error, it's not smart enough to guess the colors based on similarity.